arkaitzgarro/elastic-apm-laravel/README.md

 ## Logging

 The Monolog instance used by your Laravel application will be automatically given to the Agent for logging.
 The log level for the Agent package is independent of the log level for your Laravel application.
 This allows you to only include Agent messages when they are useful.
 Use the `APM_LOG_LEVEL` environment setting for this.
+The default log level for the agent package is `info`.

 ## Collectors